adambard/learnxinyminutes-docs/dart.html.markdown

 }

 /// When a function parameter is declared, the declaration can include the
-/// number of parameters the function takes by specifying the names of the
+/// number of parameters the function takes by explicitly specifying the names of the
 /// parameters it takes.
 example3() {
-  planA(fn(informSomething)) {
+  planA(fn(String informSomething)) {
     fn("Example3 plan A");
   }
   planB(fn) { /// Or don't declare number of parameters.